 The Impact of Gift From a Child through Children’s National Hospital

-Children’s National Hospital in Washington D.C. was one of twelve institutions to receive Gift from a Child (GFAC) supported tissue donations in 2022 through CNH.
-Children’s National is also home to a GFAC Center of Excellence.
-The Children’s National GFAC team is led by Child Tissue Navigator Mr. Augustine Eze, M.S. and co-lead investigators Drs.
+GFAC Regional Center of Excellence, Children’s National Hospital in Washington D.C. directly shared donated post-mortem tissue with twelve institutions in 2022 .
+The Children’s National GFAC team is led by Tissue Navigator, Augustine Eze, M.S. and co-lead investigators Drs.
 Javad Nazarian, Ph.D. and Miriam Bornhorst, M.D.
 This team spent the last year deepening and growing partnerships, improving the way families are approached about donation, and advancing research to further GFAC’s mission.

 Children’s National finalized a contract with LifeNet Health, a non-profit tissue procurement organization.
 “Working with LifeNet allows us to expand into Virginia and improve on the time to procurement in the state,” said Dr. Bornhurst.
 “Because they have such a large network within Virginia, we should be able to get all of our donations statewide within 48 hours.”
 This advancement improves the ability to collect donations from Children’s Hospital of the King’s Daughters, Virginia’s only freestanding children’s hospital.
 It means that many more families will have the chance to learn about and access GFAC’s resources.